How to Paint Aluminum Outdoor Furniture Like a Pro

 Remember, painting your patio furniture isn’t just about the color.
 It’s about giving it a new life.
 So, laugh at the mistakes, learn from them, and step back and admire your work.
 Who knows?
 You might just be the Picasso of patio furniture.

 Ever felt like a wizard choosing their first wand?
 That’s you choosing the best paint for your outdoor metal furniture.
-The magic we have up our sleeves are Rust-Oleum, Krylon Color Master, Behr Pro E600, and Majic Paints Interior and Exterior.
+The magic we have up our sleeves is Rust-Oleum, Krylon Color Master, Behr Pro E600, and Majic Paints Interior and Exterior.

 These aren’t just any old potions.
-They come with powers like corrosion resistance, rapid drying spells and the longevity charm – all you need to battle the rust demons and weather trolls.
+They come with powers like corrosion resistance, rapid drying spells, and the longevity charm – all you need to battle the rust demons and weather trolls.

 But wait, there’s more!
 To turn your furniture into an enchanted artifact, consider applying a layer of Rexpro Metal Sealer.
-Think of it as the protective shield spell that repels rust, oxidation and adds a bit of sparkle.
+Think of it as the protective shield spell that repels rust, oxidation, and adds a bit of sparkle.

 Why These Potions and Spells?

 - Rust-Oleum, Krylon Color Master, Behr Pro E600, Majic Paints.
-These names may not roll off the tongue like ‘Expecto Patronum’ but they are just as powerful.
-They protect your furniture from corrosion, dry faster than you can say ‘Quidditch’ and prolong its life against the elements.
+These names may not roll off the tongue like ‘Expecto Patronum’, but they are just as powerful.
+They protect your furniture from corrosion, dry faster than you can say ‘Quidditch’, and prolong its life against the elements.

 - Rexpro Metal Sealer.
 This isn’t your average potion.
-It’s the Felix Felicis of metal sealers, making things durable, rust proof and the metal doesn’t lose its mojo – I mean, shine.
+It’s the Felix Felicis of metal sealers, making things durable, rust-proof, and the metal doesn’t lose its mojo – I mean, shine.

 The Benefits of Casting These Spells